microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration-with-Visual-Studio-Online-Build/HOL_Continuous-Integration-with-Visual-Studio-Online-Build.md

 push to that remote in the future for our changes to appear in our Visual Studio Online repository.

-**6.** Your Visual Studio Online account should not have a copy of the PartsUnlimitedMRP
+**6.** Your Visual Studio Online account should now have a copy of the PartsUnlimitedMRP
 application:

 ![](<media/mrp_in_vso.png>)